lifepillar/middleman-by-lifepillar/README.md

 ## Usage and Customization

 One thing you may want to set in `config.rb` is the `Time.zone`.
 Then, you should edit the site metadata in the `data` folder.
-The project contains sample pages adapted from [Zurb Foundation's templates](http://foundation.zurb.com/templates.php) (Workspace and Blog, in particular).
+The project contains sample pages adapted from [Zurb Foundation's templates](http://foundation.zurb.com/templates.html) (Workspace and Blog).
 You may use them as a starting point to develop your site.

-The code is organized as follows:

-- Site metadata (site title, slogan, author, etc…) and menu data are kept in YAML files in the `data` folder.
+Site metadata (site title, slogan, author, etc…) and menu data are kept in YAML files in the `data` folder.
 For example, to add a link to the main menu, just add a title/link pair to `main_menu.yml`.

-- To use Disqus comments or Google Analytics, edit the corresponding partials (in the `partials` folder) with your account information.
-Then, include the partials in some template or layout.
-For example, to enable comments in blog posts, edit `blog/partials/_article.erb`.

-- To enable MathJax in a page, add

-        layout: mathjax

-  to the frontmatter.
-To configure MathJax, edit the corresponding partial in the `partials` folder.
+In the frontmatter of any page, you may use the variables `head`, `beginbody`, and `endbody` to load additional partials, just before the `</head>` tag, just after `<body>`, and just before `</body>`, respectively.
+For example, for a page that includes MathJax, Disqus comments and Google Analytics, your frontmatter might look like this:

+    ---
+    title: My Page
+    head: [mathjax]
+    endbody: [disqus, analytics]
+    ---

+Each variable takes a list of names of partials, which must exist in the `partials` folder.
+You may use your own partials in the same way.
+Of course, for a bunch of pages having the same structure, it is better to define a custom layout.
+See, for instance, the `mathjax.erb` layout in the `layouts` folder.

-- To create a new post, type
+To create a new post, type

     bundle exec middleman article '<title>'

 and edit the generated file.

-- The default author's name for blog posts (as well as the blog's title and slogan) can be set in `blog.yml`.
+The default author's name for blog posts (as well as the blog's title and slogan) can be set in `blog.yml`.
 To override the default author for a specific post, add an `author: <name>` key to that post's frontmatter.
 This information is correctly exported to the XML feed.

-- If you do not need a blog, comment out or delete the
+If you do not need a blog, comment out or delete the following section in `config.rb`:

     activate :blog do |blog|
     ...
     end

-  section in `config.rb` and add the following line instead
+and add the following line instead

     ignore "blog/*"

 Then, edit `main.css.scss` and comment out or delete

     @import "blog";